NATO's first drone battle pits million-dollar jets against cheap drones, exposing vulnerabilities

 “Firing million-dollar missiles ... is not an economical model that can be sustained" against drones that cost tens of thousands of dollars, he said.

 Lt.
-Gen. Andrus Merilo, Commander of the Estonian Defense Forces, told AP it's important to look at “what kind of targets we are defending,” rather than what's attacking them.
+Gen. Andrus Merilo, commander of the Estonian armed forces, told AP it's important to look at “what kind of targets we are defending,” rather than what's attacking them.
 The drones may be cheap, but the cost of a missile to repel them may be far outweighed by the damage they can do.

 If faced with drone swarms like those in Ukraine, there would not be “enough aircraft within the NATO fleet ... with enough missiles or enough interceptors to do the job," said Alexander-Cooper.
 It would also require putting fighter jet pilots — who are in limited supply and expensive to train — in harm's way, he said.